knative/docs/docs/eventing/README.md

 ## Installation

-Knative Eventing currently requires Knative Serving installed with either Istio version >=1.0, or Gloo version >=0.18.16.
+Knative Eventing currently requires Knative Serving installed with either Istio version >=1.0, Contour version >=1.1, or Gloo version >=0.18.16.
 [Follow the instructions to install on the platform of your choice](../install/README.md).

 ## Architecture